freifunk-bielefeld/firmware/README.md

 *You have the opportunity to compile the firmware at more CPU Threats.
 E.g. for 4-Threats type* `make -j4` .

-The **firmware images** are now in the `bin`-folder.
-Use the firmware update functionality of your router and upload the factory image to flash it with the freifunk firmware.
-The sysupgrade images are for further updates.
+The **firmware image** files can now be found under the `bin/targets` folder.
+Use the firmware update functionality of your router and upload the factory image file to flash it with the Freifunk firmware.
+The sysupgrade images are for updates.

-* Use `openwrt-[chip]-[model]-squashfs-factory.bin` for the initial flash.
+* Use `openwrt-[chip]-[model]-squashfs-factory.bin` for use with the vendor firmware.
-* Use `openwrt-[chip]-[model]-squashfs-sysupgrade.bin` for futher updates.
+* Use `openwrt-[chip]-[model]-squashfs-sysupgrade.bin` for use with OpenWrt based firmware.

 **Many routers have not been tested yet, but may work.**
 ***Give it a try! :-)***